"That's Doobie, my man servant. And believe me, he's no queer. He keeps going on and on about some girl he left back home."

 "I guess we'd better get dressed, Ana," he tells me.
 "That is, if you want to meet my mother."

 Meet his mother?
 Meet His Mother?
 OMG!
 He wants me to MEET HIS MOTHER!
 The last time I was in this position... aw, who am I kidding?
 I've never been in this position.
 The closest I've come is when my best friend invited me over her house to meet her family.
 We played Hide & Seek.
-I hid for days before I finally realized they had moved.
+I hid for three days before I realized they had moved.

 I look at my inner goddess.
 Hey!
 Put that cucumber down!
 That's disgusting!